-- 1. Loosen but do not remove the two screws (9, Fig. 8) holding the interrupter clamp. - 2.
-Check that the interrupter clamp is loose.
+- 1. Loosen, but do not remove, the two capscrews (9, Fig.8) holding the interrupter clamp. - Check that the interrupter clamp is loose.
 A light pry at the clamp half-junction may be required to loosen the wedging action of the clamp. - 3.
-Hold the hexagon projection (6, Fig. 8) at the bottom of the operating rod insulator (1 inch wrench) and loosen the adjacent locknut (3/4 inch wrench).
-Refer to (4, Fig. 8).
+Hold the hexagon projection (6, Fig.8) at the bottom of the operating rod insulator (1 inch wrench) and loosen the adjacent locknut (3/4 inch wrench).
+(Refer to 4, Fig.8).
 Adjust by rotating the operating rod insulator.
 The thread is 1/2-13 and each turn will give about 0.078 inch change in primary wipe.
 Screw the operating rod insulator toward the interrupter to increase wipe. - 4.
-After setting the contact wipes on each phase, torque the operating rod locknut (9, Fig. 8) to 40-50 foot pounds while preventing the operating rod insulator (7) from turning.
-Tighten the clamp screws (6) to 8-10 foot pounds and trip the breaker open.
+After setting the contact wipe on each phase, torque the operating rod locknut (4, Fig.8) to 40-50 foot pounds while holding the hex projection (6) to prevent the operating rod insulator (7) from turning.
+Tighten the clamp screws (9) to 8-10 foot pounds and trip the breaker open.
 This procedure prevents accidental twisting of the interrupter's operating rod by loading the contacts with the wipe springs and forcing relative rotation to occur at the clamp interface.